 What is a Rich Snippet?

-A rich snippet is a type of search result that provides additional information about a web page beyond the standard title, URL, and description.
+A rich snippet is a Google SERP feature that provides additional information about a web page beyond the standard title, URL and description.

-They are designed to give users a better idea of what they can expect from a page before clicking on the link.
+It includes information like ratings, reviews, images and pricing.
+They give users an idea of what they can expect from a page before clicking it.

-Rich snippets can also help improve the visibility and click-through rate of a website in search results.
-They are often created using structured data markup that is added to the HTML code of a web page.
+Rich snippets improve the click-through rate of a website and are created using structured data markup.

 While a rich snippet will look like this: